borowiecmichal/Family-Budget/README.md

 ## Installation

 Use the docker-compose to run the app.
-Docker-compose include's containers with postgres database and django app instance.
+Docker-compose includes containers with postgres database and django app instance.

 ```bash
 docker-compose up